 On YWGWYW

-Of all the possible ways I could've been piplined into becoming a noise rock fan, this was definitely not the most accessible choice to go with.
+Of all the possible ways I could've been pipelined into becoming a noise rock fan, this was definitely not the most accessible choice to go with.
 Around the time I first gave this album a spin I think I was still bumping generic metalcore and whatever other landfill I had buried in my music library from my high school days.
-To say I was not well aquainted with the dissonant and lo-fi production found in similar industrial or noise music would be putting it lightly.
+To say I was not well acquainted with the dissonant and lo-fi production found in similar industrial or noise music would be putting it lightly.
 Nevertheless, I was properly marinated to listen to the album as I had been studying for finals in the hallways of my dorm at some ungodly hour into the night when I remembered Anthony Fantano's review on the album I watched earlier that day (I was 18 leave me alone).
-I don't remember how or why that album came to mind when it did but I do distinctly recall the pain resonance I felt in my sleep deprived trance while listening.
+I don't remember how or why that album came to mind when it did, but I do distinctly recall the pain resonance I felt in my sleep deprived trance while listening.
 You have to be in a certain state of mind to willingly subject yourself to this record and you have to have a certain personality to find enjoyment in the listen.
-It's such an uncomfortable, abrasive experience that tests your ability to withstand a turbulent and blistering composition that has you question how a guitar can even make such harrowing sounds--like the band animated their instruments and all they're able to do is cry out cacophonous screams that are scraping against your ears.
+It's such an uncomfortable, abrasive experience that tests your ability to withstand a turbulent and blistering composition that has you question how a guitar can even make such harrowing sounds.
+It's like the band tormented their instruments to the point of animated emotion and recorded their cacophonous screams for your sick, musical pleasures.
 A huge aspect as to what makes this album so unnerving is the cracked mirror it holds up to the audience revealing a monstrous element innate to our psychology that we have trouble admitting to.
 There's a kernel of truth in the narration describing the unhinged horrors to our character that to some degree, is universal in the human condition.
 The production, synthesizing these staggering percussions alongside crashing guitar riffs and synths taken straight out of a horror movie, are all carried out with such masterful pacing in its delivery that it makes me reach some kind of demonic nirvana.
 There's nothing quite like this gothic masterpiece, that in an ironic fashion, has helped me find solace in my own personal circumstances.

 5+/53.
 Mid-Air Thief - Crumbling